-PROGRESSION RULES (Dip IE):
+PROGRESSION RULES:

-- 1) To move to POS B, the student should have obtained: - At least 15 credits in POS A. - 2) To move to POS C, the student should have obtained: - At least 15 credits in POS B. - Register for outstanding POS A Modules first - Can only register for a maximum of 80 Credits in total - 3) To move to POS D, the student should have obtained: - At least 20 credits in POS C. - Possed all POS A modules - Register for outstanding POS A Modules first - Can only register for a maximum of 80 Credits in total - 4) To move to POS E, the student should have obtained: - At least ten credits in POS D. - Possed all POS A and POS B modules - Register for outstanding POS C Modules first - Can only register for a maximum of 80 Credits in total - 5) To move to POS F, the student should have obtained: - 90% of theoretical modules must have been completed - 6) Only subjects for which the prerequisite has been passed can be enrolled.
+- 1) YEAR 1 (FTEN): - Take all Semester 1 and Semester 2 modules during (first semester of Y1). - 2) To move to YEAR 2, student should have obtained: - At least 70 credits in YEAR 1 - Register for outstanding YEAR 1 Modules first - Can only register for a maximum of 150 Credits in total - 3) To move to YEAR 3 (Semester 1), student should have obtained: - At least 70 credits in YEAR 2. - Passed all YEAR 1 modules - Register for outstanding YEAR 2 Modules first - Can only register for a maximum of 90 Credits in total - 4) To move to YEAR 3 (Semester 2: WIL), student should have obtained: - 90% of theoretical modules must have been completed - Student cannot register for more than 70 credits - Student can only register WIL concurrently with at most one subject after written approval by WIL company - 5) Student can only take part in subjects for which the pre-requisite has been passed. - 6) Subjects with prerequisites can only be added during second semester of the period or year if prerequisites have been passed